-Fire was one of the biggest fears for all citizens for centuries: in 1674, fire destroyed large parts of the palace on Residenzstr., while most of the Neuevest complex burned to the ground in 1750, including the
+Fire was one of the biggest fears for all citizens for centuries: in 1674, fire destroyed large parts of the palace on Residenzstrasse, while most of the Neuveste complex burned to the ground in 1750, including the

 theater.
 This meant a new court theater was needed, and the result was the incomparable rococo Cuvilliés-Theater.

 With the Residenz's central location, it was pretty much inevitable that the Allied bombing of 1944–45 would cause immense damage, and subsequent reconstruction took decades.
 For tourists today, however, it really is a treasure chamber of delight.
 A wander around the Residenz can last anywhere from three hours to all day.
 The 16th-century, 72-yard-long arched Antiquarium, built for Duke Albrecht V's collection of antiques, is recognized as one of the most impressive Renaissance creations outside Italy (today it's used chiefly for state receptions).
 There are a number of halls and courtyards that show concerts, from the postwar Neuer Herkulessaal to the outdoor Brunnenhof.
 And particular favorites for visitors are the re-creations of many private royal chambers and apartments.
 The accumulated Wittelsbach treasures are on view in several museums that comprise the Residenz.